Timothy A. McDonnell: Auxiliary Bishop of New York

 On October 30, 2001, Pope John Paul II appointed McDonnell as auxiliary bishop of New York and titular bishop of Semina.
 He was consecrated on December 12, 2001, by Cardinal Edward Egan, with Bishops Henry J. Mansell and Robert Brucato serving as co-consecrators, at St. Patrick's Cathedral in Manhattan.
 McDonnell selected as his episcopal motto: "Love God and Love Neighbor."

 In addition to his duties as an auxiliary bishop, McDonnell served as vicar general of the archdiocese from 2002 to 2004.
 In May 2003, McDonnell reported to the archdiocesan priests council on the reorganization and possible consolidation of parishes within the archdiocese.

 Bishop of Springfield in Massachusetts

 On March 9, 2004, John Paul II named McDonnell as the eighth bishop of the Diocese of Springfield in Massachusetts.
 He was installed on April 1, 2004, at St. Michael's Cathedral in Springfield.
-McDonnell has presided over a number of historic church closings and sales in the diocese.
+McDonnell presided over a number of historic church closings and sales in the diocese.